 W2033 Lafferre Hall

-Yangchuan Xing is currently C.W.
-LaPierre professor in the Department of Biomedical, Biological and Chemical Engineering at the University of Missouri.
+Yangchuan Xing is currently the Cramer W. LaPierre Professor and associate chair of the Department of Chemical and Biomedical Engineering at the University of Missouri.
+He earned his PhD degree in chemical engineering from Yale University and completed his postdoctoral fellowship at Johns Hopkins University.
 His research interest lies in advanced functional materials and chemically reacting systems.
-His current research projects focus on sustainable manufacturing of materials for energy conversion and storage, electrochemical engineering and particle technology.
-His research has been supported by the National Science Foundation, the U.S. Department of Energy, Army Research Office, Air Force Research Laboratory and many industrial partners.
-He has taught both undergraduate and graduate courses covering transport phenomena, chemical reaction engineering, chemical engineering materials and chemical engineering design.
-He currently teaches Chemical Engineering Principles I and Advanced Heat and Momentum Transfer.
+Current research includes electrocatalysis for proton electrolyte fuel cells, sustainable manufacturing of powder materials and nanocoating on nanoparticles.
+His research has been supported by the National Science Foundation, the U.S. Department of Energy, the Army Research Office, the Air Force Research Laboratory and many industrial partners.
+He has taught both undergraduate and graduate courses covering transport phenomena, chemical reaction engineering, chemical engineering laboratories, chemical engineering design and chemical process materials.

->

-> - PhD from Yale University
+PhD from Yale University

->

-> ME from the Chinese Academy of Sciences
+ME from the Chinese Academy of Sciences

->

-> BE from Northeastern University, Shenyang, China
+BE from Northeastern University, Shenyang, China